-More Cuban doctors due in Brazil to work in poor areasNovember 3rd, 2013 in Health /
+More Cuban doctors due in Brazil to work in poor areasNovember 3, 2013 in Medicine & Health / Health

 Some 3,000 more Cuban doctors are to arrive in Brazil from Monday to join a government program to fill vacancies in the country's public health system.